|Topics||Forms & Documents||Links|

 - Any logs we make immediately available for public review remain in the station at all times

 - Complex requests for multiple entries - for example, those occuring at different dates and times, a request for all entries pertaining to specific individuals or incidents, all entries for a particular address, and any other requests requiring extensive search, legal review/redaction, etc. - are subject to the ten business day work time allotted by Mass.
 Public Records Law.

-- Basic information about every public call and the details of each public arrest are available weekly (as time allows) on the Call Logs page of this website
+- Basic information about public calls and the details of each public arrest are available monthly on the Call Logs page of this website

 * >> Click here to link to our Accident Assistance page.
 Thank you.

 - Reports are requested by submitting a completed report request form.

 >> Click here to access the Report Request Form

 - Requests take up to 10 business days to process.
 Reports are not immediately available.